 The beautiful serpentine Occamy caused problems for Newt, Tina, and Queenie when it was mistakenly freed in Fantastic Beasts and Where to Find Them.

 This iridescent, plumed creature is generally very aggressive and overly protective of its eggs, which are composed of valuable pure silver.
 They can grow up to 15 feet in length, and are traditionally found in India.

-Fans met Dougal the Demiguise in the first Fantastic Beasts film when the elusive beast was not busy being invisible.
-Demiguise are peaceful ape-like herbivores that are extremely difficult to catch due to their agility and the fact that they have precognition- the only way to catch one is to be unpredictable.
+Fans met Dougal the Demiguise in the first Fantastic Beasts film — that is, when the elusive Dougal wasn’t busy being invisible.
+Demiguise are peaceful ape-like herbivores that are extremely difficult to catch due to their agility and the fact that they have precognition.
+The only sure-fire way to catch one is to be unpredictable.

 Thunderbird wings are incredibly strong and their feathers shimmer with iridescent colors.
-Thunderbird feathers can be used as magic wand cores, but are difficult to master.
+Thunderbird feathers can be used as magic wand cores but they are notoriously difficult to master.